Blog

 Xcode is Apple's official IDE and the only first-party tool for building native iOS, iPadOS, and macOS apps.
 The IDE itself is a free download, but publishing to the App Store requires a $99/year Apple Developer Program membership.

-It features the modern SwiftUI framework for declarative UI, Interface Builder for visual design, and comprehensive simulators.
+It features the modern SwiftUI framework for declarative UI, Interface Builder for visual design, and full-featured simulators.
 Instruments provides deep performance analysis and debugging.

 Feature